What is it like to be tested for coronavirus? SF family tells their story

 She was able to talk to a Kaiser nurse by phone on Friday night.

-The fever went away with the Tylenol and has not come back but she has body aches and a dry cough that has persisted.
+The fever went away with the Tylenol and has not come back, but she has body aches and a dry cough that persists.

 RELATED: At least 6 Bay Area counties ordered to shelter-in-place due to COVID-19

-On Saturday, a doctor called and determined she should get tested because she finished chemotherapy a few months ago and her mother, who is her 70's, is visiting us.
+On Saturday, a doctor called and determined she should get tested because she finished chemotherapy a few months ago, and her mother (who is 75) is visiting us.

-The doctor said I would not get tested because I am was not sick or showing any symptoms.
-If she tested positive then I likely had the virus as well.
-I knew that, but it was still felt strange when she said, "It is too late for him.""
+The doctor said I would not get tested because I am not sick and I am not showing any symptoms.
+If my wife tested positive then I likely had the virus as well.
+I knew that, but it still felt strange when she said, "It is too late for him."

-The doctor also advised us stay away from each other, which we had already been doing.
-She has stayed in her room and I moved into my daughter's bedroom (they are away in college).
-Whenever I take her food, I immediately go and wash my hands and disinfect any areas she touches outside the bedroom.
-Luckily we have two bathrooms, so we can maintain some sort of distance.
+The doctor also advised us to stay away from each other, which we had already been doing since she felt ill.
+Leticia has stayed in our bedroom and I moved into my daughters' room (they are away in college).
+Whenever I take her food, I immediately go and wash my hands and disinfect any surfaces she has touched outside the bedroom.
+Luckily, we have two bathrooms, so we can maintain some sort of distance.
 It is still strange.
 We can't even watch TV together.

-I did self-isolation just in case I am infected, (if it is COVID-19), but I still have to go outside to walk the dog.
+I have self-isolated in case I am infected with COVID-19, but I still have to go outside to walk the dog.

 Testing on Monday morning was at a drive-thru tent in the parking lot of the Kaiser French Campus.
 Only patients with appointments for testing are allowed to drive into the lot.